Blog Tour [Review]: Academy Arcanist by Shami Stovall ($25 Giveaway)

 Follow the Academy Arcanist blog tour and comment on the other hosts’ blog posts; the more you comment, the better your chances of winning.
 The tour dates can be found here.

-Blog Tour [Review]: Weep, Woman, Weep by Maria DeBlassie (eBook/Paperback Giveaway)
+[Review] Weep, Woman, Weep by Maria DeBlassie (Blog Tour & Giveaway)

 Weep Woman Weep Tour